johtela/vscode-modaledit/tutorial.md

 ```
 ### Append Text

-_Appending_ text works analogously; `a` appends text after current character
+_Appending_ text works analogously; <key>a</key> appends text after current
-and `A` at the end of the line.
-There is a special case, though.
-If cursor is
+character and <key>A</key> at the end of the line.
+There is a special case,
-already at the last character of the line, it should not move.
-This is why we
+though.
+If cursor is already at the last character of the line, it should not
-use a conditional command to move the cursor only, if the current character
+move.
+This is why we use a conditional command to move the cursor only, if the
-is not an empty string which marks the end of the line.
-A conditional command
+current character is not an empty string which marks the end of the line.
+A
-is an object that contains the `condition` property.
-The value of the property
+conditional command is an object that contains the `condition` property.
+The
-is a JS expression which ModalEdit evaluates.
-It selects the command based on
+value of the property is a JS expression which ModalEdit evaluates.
+It selects
-the result.
-In this case, the result `false` will execute the `cursorRight`
+the command based on the result.
+In this case, the result `false` will execute
-command.
+the `cursorRight` command.
 ```js
         "a": [
             {